 Aluk is a traditional betelnut bag worn to complete ceremonial dress.
-This unusual and exquisite bag is made using the time consuming techniques of warp wrapping buna, supplementary patterning sotis and slit tapestry weave naisa or kelim weave.
+This unusual and exquisite bag is made using the time consuming techniques of warp wrapping buna, and slit tapestry weave naisa or kelim weave.

 The betelnut quid includes the piper betel leaf from the pepper plant, a slice of nut from the Arecea catechu palm and lime.
 It is brought when visiting another family member.
 The host and guests exchange betelnut before beginning any other conversation.

-This stunning textile that can be worn as a small shoulder bag displays three different weave styles; sotis, buna and naisa.
+This stunning textile that can be worn as a small shoulder bag displays two different weave styles; buna and naisa.

-Warp wrap patterning, supplementary warp patterning, slit tapestry weave, single panel sewn into a bag with strap attached, commercial cotton, natural dyes.
-Made by Alferatni Oematan in Timor, 2021.
+Supplementary warp wrap patterning, slit tapestry weave, single panel sewn into a bag with strap attached, commercial cotton, natural dyes.
+Dyed by Threads of Life dye studio, woven in Mollo Timor, 2021.

 20 x 18 cm / 8 x 7 in